-A. James McAdams, the William M. Scholl Professor of International Affairs, has been Director of the Nanovic Institute for European Studies since 2002.
-He is a member of the Department of Political Science, where he served as Chair from 1997-2002.
-Read full biography
+William Collins Donahue, the Rev. John J. Cavanaugh, C.S.C., Professor of the Humanities, has served as Director of the Nanovic Institute for European Studies since 2018.
+He is a member of the Department of German and Russian Languages and Literatures, where he has served as Chair since 2015.

 Anthony oversees the development of Nanovic Institute events and external relations such as the Catholic Universities Partnership.
-He also manages Nanovic Institute publications, faculty symposium development, student grant programs, and serves as the academic advisor for the Minor in European Studies.
+He also manages Nanovic Institute publications, faculty symposium development, and serves as the academic advisor for student grant programs and the Minor in European Studies.

 Sharon oversees all financial services for the Nanovic Institute.
 She also handles the housing and logistics for the visiting scholar programs and assists the Director with daily operations.

 Jennifer oversees graphic design and publication production for both the Nanovic Institute for European Studies and the Liu Institute for Asia & Asian Studies.

 Melanie coordinates the logistics of Nanovic Institute sponsored events and guests.

 Connor serves as a content creator and editor for the Nanovic Institute.
 He also helps administer the Laura Shannon Book Prize in Contemporary European Studies, and assists in the curation of the Institute’s databases and publications.

 Mark serves as an instructor of European Studies for the Nanovic Institute.
 He assists in curricular development and the organization of the institute’s new Initiative for Contemporary Europe.
 His courses include, “What is Europe”, “Berlin, Brussels, and Beyond”, and “European Studies Beyond the Classroom”.